 Check your own XML sitemap!

-Now you’ve read this complete post, you know it’s important to have an XML sitemap, because having one can help your site’s SEO.
-Google can easily access your most important pages and posts if you add the right URLs to your XML sitemap.
-In addition to that, Google can also find updated content easily, so they know if a certain URL needs to be crawled again.
-Lastly, adding your XML sitemap to Google Search Console helps Google find your sitemap fast and, besides that, it allows you to check for sitemap errors.
+Now, you know how important it is to have an XML sitemap: having one can help your site’s SEO.
+If you add the correct URLs, Google can easily access your most important pages and posts.
+Google will also find updated content easily, so they know when a URL needs to be crawled again.
+Lastly, adding your XML sitemap to Google Search Console helps Google find your sitemap fast and allows you to check for sitemap errors.

-Now go check your own XML sitemap and see if you’re doing all of this correctly!
+So check your XML sitemap and find out if you’re doing it right!